Protect the timed-ticket day

 Keep the morning and first meal close enough that the ticket does not break the day.

-• Use Hotel du Louvre when the Louvre is the fixed anchor.
+• Use Hotel du Louvre when the Louvre is the fixed point.

 • Use Chartier for a simple Right Bank dinner after a central day.